linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 `hyperfine` shines when it comes to providing benchmarks in comparison.
 It makes the process simple, too.
 Just provide the two commands back to back.

-Here is an example that uses the `--warmup` flag from the section above to benchmark the Perl and Python 3 scripts side by side:
+Below is an example that uses the `--warmup` flag from the example in the section above to benchmark the Perl (`binary-tree.pl`) and Python 3 (`binary-tree.py`) scripts side by side.

     hyperfine --warmup 20 './binary-tree.pl 10' './binary-tree.py 10'